ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 processes, the state of the system, etc.

 **How can authorization levels efficiently handle complex systems?**  By customizing access via client certificates.
-For example, an employee may request a vacation day, but the employee is not permitted to approve their own vacations.
+For example, an employee may request a vacation day, but the employee is not permitted to approve their own vacation.
 The HR manager, on the other hand, may approve the vacation.

 From the point of view of RavenDB, the act of editing a vacation request document or approving it looks very much the same, it's a simple document edit.
 The way that a typical business system looks at those operations is often much more complicated.
 Perhaps the HR manager is given a client certificate with read/write permission to edit documents on the HR database,